-South Gippsland Yacht Club is hosting and managing a regatta for classic wooden dinghies over the Australia Day Weekend.
-The Yacht Club is greatly assisted by the Inverloch and District Lions Club, the Inverloch Rotary Club and the Inverloch Historical Society.
+South Gippsland Yacht Club is hosting and managing a regatta for classic and historic wooden dinghies over the Australia Day Weekend.
+The Yacht Club is greatly assisted by the Inverloch and District Lions Club, the Inverloch Rotary Club, the Inverloch Historical Society and the Wooden Boat Association.
 The local business community and some yachting industries provide the essential financial support to bring the Regatta to fruition.

-The Regatta exhibits examples of wooden dinghies once sailed around Victorian and Australian beaches but now quite rare and also recognises the origins of the International Moth Class dinghy-a Class Len Morris developed in Inverloch in 1928 which is now sailed around the world.
+The Regatta exhibits examples of wooden dinghies once sailed around Victorian and Australian beaches but now quite rare and also recognises the origins of the International Moth Class, a dinghy developed by Len Morris in Inverloch in 1928, which is now sailed around the world.
 In applying the term "Classic" to wooden dinghies it is intended that they are wooden dinghies that played a role in the early development and evolution of dinghy sailing.
 The hulls would be of wooden construction and made using materials and techniques used in the period of the dinghy.
 The rig and sails would also be of the type, material and sail plan of that time.
 The Regatta is promoted as part of an overall theme of Inverloch's maritime and seaside activities akin to those of the Inverloch Regatta Days that commenced about 100 years ago.